franneck94/Vscode-C-Cpp-Runner/README.md

 ![ArgumentsDebug](./media/argumentsDebug.png)

+If you now run or debug your program these values will be fed into **argc**/**argv**.
-The stored arguments will be reset after selecting a new active folder.
+Note: The stored arguments will be reset after selecting a new active folder.

 ### Include & Exclude Folders for Selection